rin-w/b/README.md

 ## Contributing

 There are some rules.
 It will be established here when I finally think about it.
 For now, you may write anything related to Black MIDI as you please.

+## License
+Most content written in the repository are copyrighted as [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).

+For the actual code, it's merely stylesheets and some formatting; MIT License.

+All rights to executable files in `/src/public` are reserved.